Danny Strong: Writing

 Strong wrote the screenplay for the film The Butler.
 Oprah Winfrey and Forest Whitaker starred in the film and it was directed by Lee Daniels.
 The script was voted onto the 2010 Hollywood Black List.
 It was released in August 2013 and grossed over $100 million in the US box office.
 He also had a cameo in the film.

 In December 2013, Strong signed on to pen the new screenplay for the film adaptation of the musical Guys and Dolls, which originally premiered on Broadway in 1950.
 Strong also co-created the TV series Empire with Daniels in 2014, for which he has written and directed multiple episodes.

-Strong co-wrote the two-part Mockingjay, the finale of The Hunger Games series.
+He co-wrote the two-part Mockingjay, the finale of The Hunger Games series.
 Part 1 was released on November 21, 2014, and Part 2 was released on November 20, 2015.

-In October 2021, Strong released Dopesick, a Hulu exclusive miniseries exploring the Sackler family and Purdue Pharma's role in America's opioid crisis.
+Strong created Dopesick, a Hulu exclusive miniseries in October 2021 that explores the Sackler family and Purdue Pharma's role in the opioid epidemic in the United States.
 The series was influenced by Beth Macy's book by the same name and starred Michael Keaton, who earned a SAG award for his performance.
 The critically acclaimed show was nominated for 14 Emmy Awards and won the Peabody Award along with many other awards and honors.

+Strong wrote the book for the rock musical Galileo; it premiered at Berkeley Repertory Theatre and had a limited run in summer of 2024.
+Strong also wrote the book for the late 2025 Broadway revival of Chess in early 2025, after having written an earlier book and collaborating with director Michael Mayer on a 2018 Kennedy Center production of Chess, the same director for the late 2025 Broadway revival.
+Previews of the Broadway revival of Chess begin on October 15, with opening night slated for November 16.

 Directing

 Strong made his directorial debut with the biographical film on the life of author J. D. Salinger, Rebel in the Rye.
 The film premiered at the 2017 Sundance Film Festival and was distributed by IFC Films.
-He followed this up by directing the last two episodes of the award winning limited series Dopesick for he which he was nominated for a Primetime Emmy Award and a Directors Guild Award for Best Director of a Limited Series.
+He followed this up by directing the last two episodes of the award-winning limited series Dopesick for he which he was nominated for a Primetime Emmy Award and a Directors Guild Award for Best Director of a Limited Series.
 He has also directed several episodes of Empire.